Chia-Network/chiavdf/README.md

 [chia-blockchain repository](https://github.com/Chia-Network/chia-blockchain)
 which depends on this repository.

+If you're running a timelord, the following tests are available, depending of which type of timelord you are running:

+`./1weso_test`, in case you're running in sanitizer_mode.

+`./2weso_test`, in case you're running a timelord that extends the chain and you're running the slow algorithm.

+`./prover_test`, in case you're running a timelord that extends the chain and you're running the fast algorithm.

+Those tests will simulate the vdf_client and verify for correctness the produced proofs.

 ## Contributing and workflow
 Contributions are welcome and more details are available in chia-blockchain's [CONTRIBUTING.md](https://github.com/Chia-Network/chia-blockchain/blob/master/CONTRIBUTING.md).